Wizards of Waverly Place

 What Parents Should Know About Wizards of Waverly Place

-Question | Answer |
+| Question | Answer |

-Does this TV Show model positive behavior that my child can understand and repeat? | Alex often learns the importance of honesty and responsibility through her magical mishaps. |
+| Does this TV Show model positive behavior that my child can understand and repeat? | Yes, the show ultimately reinforces family loyalty, taking responsibility for one's actions, and learning from mistakes, though characters sometimes make poor choices before learning their lessons. |

-Does this TV Show reinforce helpful social skills like sharing, apologizing, or teamwork? | The Russo siblings often have to work together to solve problems, highlighting teamwork and cooperation. |
+| Does this TV Show reinforce helpful social skills like sharing, apologizing, or teamwork? | The sibling dynamic and family structure provide regular opportunities for characters to demonstrate cooperation, reconciliation, and working together to solve problems. |

-Will my child come away with any clear moral or message? | The show consistently delivers messages about the importance of family, friendship, and making the right choices. |
+| Will my child come away with any clear moral or message? | Each episode typically concludes with lessons about family, responsibility, honesty, and the importance of using one's abilities wisely and for good purposes. |

 The Overall Sentiment From Parental Feedback

-Official Wizards of Waverly Place Trailer
+Wizards of Waverly Place Official TV Show Trailer

 Why Kids Love Wizards of Waverly Place